Which Scandinavian languages should I learn?

 Norwegian, Swedish, and Danish are the three most natural languages for English speakers to pick up.

 If you know English, you will notice many cognates right at the start.
-However, it is relatively easy to learn any of these Nordic languages, notably Norwegian.
+However, learning any of these Nordic languages, notably Norwegian, is relatively easy.

 3. Immigration to Nordic Countries

-Sweden, Norway, Finland, and Denmark are among the best countries to live in the world.
+Sweden, Norway, Finland, and Denmark are among the best countries to live in.

-It is especially crucial for people who relocate to Nordic countries for a more extended time, whether for studies or job opportunities.
+It is especially crucial for people who relocate to Nordic countries for an extended period, whether for studies or job opportunities.

 Suppose you are serious about getting a job in Sweden, Denmark, or Norway.
 In that case, your number one priority should be learning it.